motaz-shokry/gruvbox.nvim/README.md

 We welcome and appreciate contributions of any kind.
 Create an issue or start a discussion for any proposed changes.
 Pull requests are encouraged for supporting additional plugins or [treesitter improvements](https://github.com/nvim-treesitter/nvim-treesitter/blob/master/CONTRIBUTING.md#highlights).

 Feel free to update the [README](https://gitlab.com/motaz-shokry/gruvbox.nvim/README) with any improvements.
-Project inspired by the file and code structure of [rose pine](https://github.com/rose-pine/neovim) nvim theme.